 Located within three hours of Tokyo, Azumino offers visitors a chance to experience the tradition and remarkable beauty of rural Japan with numerous cultural highlights – both old and new – combining to make this Nagano’s next must-visit destination.
-Conveniently positioned between Matsumoto – home to one of Japan’s most impressive original castles – and the ski resorts of the Hakuba – wildly popular with both international and Japanese in both winter and green season – Azumino already attracts many travelers en route between these more famous locations.
+Conveniently positioned between Matsumoto, home to one of Japan’s most impressive original castles, and the ski resorts of the Hakuba, Azumino already attracts many travelers en route between these more famous locations.
 On this page you will find the following information:

-Those who have taken the time to stop and explore have discovered the Azumino should not be overlooked, offering a fantastic combination of cultural, culinary, and sporting activities all set against the stunning backdrop of North Alps, Azumino offers refuge for the hassle and hum of daily life and one step deeper into true Japan – a place where tradition lives on and you can find balance again.
+Those who have taken the time to stop and explore have discovered that Azumino should not be overlooked.
+Offering a fantastic combination of cultural, culinary, and outdoor activities all set against the stunning backdrop of North Alps, Azumino offers refuge for the hassle and hum of daily life and one step deeper into true Japan – a place where tradition lives on and you can find balance again.

 Japanese food is one of the most enjoyable and seductive reasons to visit the country.
 Offering an array of cuisine and tastes, one constant across the wide spectrum of Japan’s celebrated food culture is ‘wasabi’.
 Known in the West for its nasal-clearing heat, real wasabi is a much more subtle and highly versatile taste than many people realize.
 Azumino’s Daio Wasabi Farm is one of Japan’s largest producer of wasabi and in itself, a beautiful destination well-worth visiting.